Azure/azure-sdk-for-python/sdk/contentsafety/azure-ai-contentsafety/README.md

 #### Create a ContentSafetyClient with Azure Active Directory credential

  - Step 1: Enable AAD for your resource
-    Please refer to this Cognitive Services authentication document [Authenticate with Microsoft Entra ID.](https://learn.microsoft.com/en-us/azure/ai-services/authentication?tabs=powershell#authenticate-with-microsoft-entra-id) for the steps to enable AAD for your resource.
+    Please refer to this Cognitive Services authentication document [Authenticate with Microsoft Entra ID.][authenticate_with_microsoft_entra_id] for the steps to enable AAD for your resource.

     The main steps are:
    - Create resource with a custom subdomain.